GoogleMinus/Zenith/README.md

 # Zenith
-A chess engine designed by Walter Merjo and Daniel Zhu. amongus
+A chess engine designed by Walter Merjo and Daniel Zhu.